cumbucadev/cinemaempoa/README.md

 ## Running the project

-An example on how to trigger the scrapper and pipe the output to the buid script, while saving the resulting JSON and HTML files is
+An example on how to trigger the scrapper and save the resulting JSON and HTML files is

-    TODAY=$(date +%F); ./scrape.py -r capitolio sala-redencao cinebancarios paulo-amorim | tee "$TODAY.json" | ./build.py > "$TODAY.html"
+    ./cinemaempoa.py -r capitolio sala-redencao cinebancarios paulo-amorim -b

 You can then inspect the resulting json and open the html file on your browser ♥‿♥